fjvallarino/monomer/docs/tutorials/01-basics.md

 version which is denoted by a trailing `_`.
 In the case of `label_`, some of the config options are:

-- **multiline**: to split the text into multiple lines if width is not enough.
+- **multiline**: splits the text into multiple lines if width is not enough.
-- **ellipsis**: to show ellipse when text overflows instead of just cutting it.
+- **ellipsis**: shows ellipsis when text overflows instead of just cutting it.

 For example: